lzmmm30/DGSTA/readme.md

 ## Acknowledgement

-Our code is modified based on [Libcity](https://github.com/LibCity/Bigscity-LibCity), thanks for their contribution.
+Our code is implemented based on [Libcity](https://github.com/LibCity/Bigscity-LibCity), thanks for their contribution.